EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 - erri120 & jdsmith2816 - Repository template
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you
 - Halgari and Noggog for making the high variety in weapons and Armor possible
+- The team behind the Artistic Skyrim Overhaul that inspired me to make this because of it's very distinctive unique style.
 - And ALL the mod authors that made the mods featured in this list.

 ## Contact